 Since they typically grow up to 20 inches (51 cm), you should consider a horizontal tank of 55 gallons or even a larger one when you plan to add more accessories inside.
 You should provide a minimum of 8 sq ft (0.74 m²) of floor space for your pet.

 Tip: We recommend getting a smaller blue tongue skink species for a 55-gallon tank.
 We show you how big each species gets in this article here.
+Also, for more info on blue tongue skinks, read our blue tongue skink care guide!

 8. Ball Python (Python regius)